Analyzing Finance of America Companies (FOA) & The Competition

-Finance of America Companies (NYSE:FOA – Get Free Report) is one of 19 public companies in the “FIN – MTG&REL SVS” industry, but how does it compare to its competitors?
-We will compare Finance of America Companies to similar companies based on the strength of its earnings, valuation, analyst recommendations, institutional ownership, dividends, profitability and risk.
+Finance of America Companies (NYSE:FOA – Get Free Report) is one of 19 public companies in the “FIN – MTG&REL SVS” industry, but how does it contrast to its rivals?
+We will compare Finance of America Companies to similar companies based on the strength of its risk, profitability, analyst recommendations, dividends, institutional ownership, earnings and valuation.

 97.2% of Finance of America Companies shares are owned by institutional investors.
 Comparatively, 52.2% of shares of all “FIN – MTG&REL SVS” companies are owned by institutional investors.
-25.0% of Finance of America Companies shares are owned by company insiders.
-Comparatively, 30.3% of shares of all “FIN – MTG&REL SVS” companies are owned by company insiders.
-Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a stock will outperform the market over the long term.
+25.0% of Finance of America Companies shares are owned by insiders.
+Comparatively, 30.3% of shares of all “FIN – MTG&REL SVS” companies are owned by insiders.
+Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a company is poised for long-term growth.

 |Sell Ratings